 Erik Hagen examines contemporary natural resource issues and explores the notion of geologic time relative to human history.
-Describing his recent artwork Hagen said, “When people see my mixed media paintings and wall relief sculptures, I’d like them to feel wonder at being alive in this short miracle of time that we have on the planet.”
+Hagen said, “When people see my mixed media paintings, installations and wall relief sculptures, I’d like them to contemplate the depth of geologic time and experience the wonder of being alive in this relatively short moment.”

-Hagen moved to Houston in 2012 where he has been an active member of the Houston arts scene.
-He is Vice President of the Houston Visual Arts Alliance and serves on its Exhibitions Committee.
-He served for two years as a member of the Artist Advisory Committee for Sawyer Yards in Houston, an artist collective with more than 300 members.
-Hagen has been a featured artist on Houston Artblog 713, which showcases emerging artists of the Houston area and where his work received a strong “buy” recommendation.
+Hagen moved to Houston in 2012.
+He is Vice President of the Houston Visual Arts Alliance, a non-profit artist membership organization, and serves on its Exhibitions Committee.
+Hagen has been a featured artist on Houston Artblog 713 (http://www.HALT713.com), which showcases emerging artists of the Houston area.

 His artworks are found in public and private collections across the country and abroad, including the Sea Oceanographic Institute in Woods Hole, MA, and the American Association for the Advancement of Science in Washington, DC.
-Hagen is represented by Gallerie Corazon in Santa Fe, New Mexico.
+Gallerie Corazon in Santa Fe, New Mexico represents Hagen.
 In Houston, his work can be found in Mixed Emotions Gallery, Serrano Gallery and his studio in The Silos at 1502 Sawyer Street.